Trump not happy about Federal Reserve raising interest rates

-NEW YORK (Reuters) - President Donald Trump on Wednesday said he was not happy about the Federal Reserve’s decision earlier in the day to raise its benchmark interest rate, but added the increase was a result of a strong economy.
+NEW YORK, Sept 26 (Reuters) - President Donald Trump on Wednesday said he was not happy about the Federal Reserve’s decision earlier in the day to raise its benchmark interest rate, but added the increase was a result of a strong economy.

 “We’re doing great as a country.
 Unfortunately they just raised interest rates because we are doing so well.
 I’m not happy about that,” Trump told a press conference.